Sudheer-Kumar124/FakeNews_Detection/README.md

 4) The traditional SVM baseline performs the poorest among the models compared.
 5)
 ## Future Work
-As future work, the researchers suggest exploring the following:
+As future work, we can explore following:

 1) Incorporating pre-trained visual feature extractors like VGG.
-2) Experimenting with various deep learning techniques like LSTM, GRU, and different fusion methods (late fusion).
+2) Experiment with deep learning techniques like LSTM, GRU, and different fusion methods (late fusion).

 References:
 1)	[https://iopscience.iop.org/article/10.1088/1757-899X/1099/1/012040]